-The Water aerobics program was created to help improve the wellbeing of the clients of the Pius X Medical Service in Moree, NSW.
+The Water Aerobics Program was created to help improve the wellbeing of the clients of the Pius X Medical Service in Moree, New South Wales.

 Targeting those with chronic diseases such as cardiovascular disease and diabetes, the program was designed to be accessible for all regardless of age and ability.
 The six-week program included two one-hour sessions each week with a fitness instructor, at no cost to the participants.

 Pius X Aboriginal Corporation